rjaros/kvision/README.md

 To build complete application optimized for production run:

-        ./gradlew -Pprod=true distZip                       (on Linux)
+        ./gradlew -Pprod=true zip                       (on Linux)
-        gradlew.bat -Pprod=true distZip                     (on Windows)
+        gradlew.bat -Pprod=true zip                     (on Windows)

-Application package will be saved as build/distributions/showcase.zip.
+Application package will be saved as build/libs/showcase-1.0.0-SNAPSHOT.zip.

 ## Code samples